 Opinion writer, Herbert Volney: “Silence of Trinidad and Tobago’s Judiciary.”
 He highlighted all voices should be heard objectively, and the balance of power in government from top-down.

-The packing tapes: Historians can even blame Jamaica’s decline since 1846 after Britain rescinded favorable terms of trade, 6 August 1962, the independence that has created more dependents, increased in crime, and political discourse that has widened the gaps between the haves vs. have-nots.
+The packing tapes that binds: Historians can even blame Jamaica’s decline since 1846 after Britain rescinded favorable terms of trade, 6 August 1962, the independence that has created more dependents, increased in crime, and political discourse that has widened the gaps between the haves vs. have-nots.

 Since the British around 1655 and after Spain ceded Jamaica to England in 1670 by the Treaty of Madrid, these historic footprints never left.